studio-b12/goat/README.md

 There, you can define your setup, teardown and test requests as you desire.

-Take a look into the more detailed [Usage Manual](docs/usage.md) to find out more.
+Take a look into the more detailed [CLI Manual](https://studio-b12.github.io/goat/command-line-tool/index.html) to find out more.

 ## Language Support